 Let’s be honest, as you get older, you lose a lot of mobility.
-Not every position out there lends itself to people who aren’t working out at the gym.
+Not every sex position out there lends itself to people who aren’t working out at the gym.
 There are other safety concerns, such as hurting your body through an act of sex.

 Until you try something, it might be hard to know if you can handle it or not.
 Sometimes, you can go into a physical session with the understanding that it might not work out and you will both be ok with it.
-Other times, you know for a fact something will hurt you and it isn’t worth pursuing.
+Other times, you know for a fact something will hurt you, and it isn’t worth pursuing.

 There are plenty of sexual acts that are pushed by society that raise real moral issues.
-Inviting other people to your bed is without a doubt an act of adultery.
+Inviting other people to your bed is, without a doubt, an act of adultery.
 However, some people have a hard time with certain acts of sex because they were taught to be reserved in the bedroom.

 2. Why Do You or Your Spouse Want to Try The New Position?

 It is really important you identify why you or your spouse wants to try the intimate act in question.
-We all go through periods of time in our sex lives where we crave something a little different.
+We all go through periods of time in our sex lives when we crave something a little different.
 Desiring to try something new with your spouse can be a really good thing in bringing intimacy.

 3. Will The Act of Sex Make Me Feel Good About Myself?